women's health

 Your Health Is in Your Hands

 It’s important to write down and track changes in your body to ask questions and bring up symptoms to your doctor that may indicate an underlying issue.
-Even though many general practitioners will recommend these tests, it’s good to remember that your health is your decision.
-Keeping up to date with which tests you have done is your responsibility; you can take the initiative to complete them.
+It’s helpful to stay on top of the tests you’ve done, and take the initiative to finish them.
+Power is speaking up when something is wrong and finding a solution that makes you feel confident.

-If you have questions during screenings or want to learn more about the test being performed, ask your doctor and do your research.
 If you want to learn more about uterine fibroids and treatment, call us at 855.615.2555 or click below to schedule your appointment online.